What is coltan? Here are five key facts about coltan you need to know, including where it’s mined, what it’s used for and why it’s important.

-There has also been a push towards holding mining companies accountable for the integrity and validity of their supply chain.
-This has led to talks about integrating supply chain due diligence through blockchain and increased government intervention to better monitor and control the sourcing of coltan and its by-product metals.
+There has also been a push towards holding mining companies accountable for the integrity and validity of their supply chains.
+This has led to talks about integrating supply chain due diligence through the blockchain and increasing government intervention to better monitor and control the sourcing of coltan and its by-product metals.

 5. What is coltan?
 It’s harmful for gorillas